New Jersey Veterinary Practices Declawing Study

 11/17/16 Said that a neuter ranged from $175.60- 359.82 (microchip)

-Cat owner asked is there anything else I can do while the cat is in surgery since I’ve never had a cat.
-They said that I can do a mini profile blood work that is around $93.
-Cat owner asked if there is anything they can have done while the cat is put out for the surgery.
+Researcher asked if there is anything that they can do when the cat is put out for the surgery.
 Employee said, “ I mean, you’re not going to have them declawed or anything right?”

 4) AAHA- Oradell Animal Hospital- NJVMA board member- Dr Kristie Gannon’s practice.
 (Dr Gannon doesn’t do declaws.)